Renault Mégane: Mégane GT

 The Mégane GT is a high performance version based on the hatchback model with 1.6-litre I4 diesel and petrol powertrains.
 As standard, it incorporates a four-wheel steering system (4Control) and dual-clutch automatic gearbox with optional paddle shifting.
 It also has a slightly different design for the interior and the exterior.

 Mégane R.S.

 The Mégane R.S. was introduced in September 2017 and went on sale in 2018.
 Based on the hatchback model, it is powered by a 1.8-litre turbocharged engine developed jointly with Nissan, with tweaks made by engineers working from the Renault Formula 1 engine factory in Viry-Châtillon, France.
-The engine produces 280 PS and 390 Nm torque, with an option of two transmissions, which are six-speed manual or a six-speed dual-clutch automatic.
+The engine produces 280 PS and 390 Nm torque, with an option of two transmissions, which are a six-speed manual or a six-speed dual-clutch automatic.